London's best spa hotels

 The Bamford Haybarn Spa atop Knightsbridge’s Berkeley hotel is a destination in its own right (have you seen the rooftop pool?).
 Factor in champagne-infused body wraps and spectacular views over Hyde Park, and it makes for a luxurious day trip.
 There's even a secret rooftop garden.
 Its handy location close to some of the city's swankiest shops means it’s is the perfect hotel to stay during London's glorious (if somewhat unpredictable) summer.

 Best for: literally looking down on people

 Slap-bang in the centre of London, this swish Victorian hotel has had everyone from Oscar Wilde to Princess Diana sleeping in its super-high-thread-count sheets.
 One of the most iconic hotels in the capital, it hosts a suitably swanky spa whose underlying philosophy is based on Chinese medicine.
-Factor in a well-equipped gym, a sunken swimming pool, heated lounge chairs, and a Himalayan sea salt sauna that glows with a warm orange hue, and it's a one-stop shop for all your wellbeing needs.
+Factor in a well-equipped gym, a sunken swimming pool, heated lounge chairs, and a Himalayan sea salt sauna that glows with a warm orange hue, and it's a one-stop shop for all your health and wellbeing needs.

 Best for: ignoring what TLC said and definitely treating yourself to a scrub

 Snap up exclusive discounts in London

 Time Out's handpicked deals — hurry, they won't be around for long...